 04 of 04

-"Imagine a World where every little girl owned at least one dress" sums up the goal of Hope 4 Women International.
+"Imagine a world where every little girl owned at least one dress" sums up the goal of Hope 4 Women International.
 Their site is well developed and will guide you through the steps to reach out and help.
 If you are going to make the T-shirt dress that a pattern is provided for, scour drug stores for clearance and bargain T-shirts.
+There are plenty of ways to sew for children on a budget.

 Old band T-shirts can make for especially cool and unique dresses.
 Little girls like lots of different styles, this is a chance for you to get creative!
 The girls will love it.